 Paralysis is extremely widespread in the United States affecting about 1.7 percent of the population.
 The leading cause of paralysis was a stroke (33.7%) followed by spinal cord injuries (27.7%).

 Paralysis is the loss of the ability to move (and at times feel) in part or most of the body.

-Victims of paralysis and their families need the aid of a spinal cord injury attorney who understands the physical, emotional and financial struggle, which result from these catastrophic injuries.
+Victims of paralysis and their families need the aid of a spinal cord injury attorney who understands the physical, emotional, and financial struggle, which results from these catastrophic injuries.
 That’s why it is important to contact an experienced attorney at Graves McLain to help you through this difficult time.